 Halong Bay is a must see for anyone visiting Vietnam and there are so many companies to choose from,when trying to decide it becomes mind-boggling!
 After hours of searching, emailing and being utterly confused we decided on Aurora Cruises for our long-awaited trip to Halong Bay.
 We had decided we wanted to spend 2 nights on the boat so booked ourselves in for the 2 night, 3 day trip and crossed our fingers and toes.

 We waited in anticipation outside our guesthouse in Hanoi where we were told we would be collected for our trip to Halong Bay.
-On the bus and heading for what would turn out to be an amazing birthday celebration for Kim with great people in an amazingly beautiful location.
+On the bus and heading for what would turn out to be an amazing birthday celebration for Kim with great people in a picture perfect location.

-Onto the small boat we got to take us to our large boat that would be our home for the following 3 days.
+We were taken by a tender boat to our large boat that would be our home for the following 3 days.
 As we caught our first glimpse of the ‘Aurora’ we all were a little disappointed to see that out of all the boats in the area ours was the only one without sails.
-We must admit that the sails on the other boats are for display only anyway and are never actually used however it does add a great element to the photos when they are there.
+We must admit that the sails on the other boats are for ‘display only’ and are never actually used however it does add a great element to the photos having a boat with sails.
 We decided to let this minor detail slide and boarded the boat.
 Upon arrival we were told to take a seat as lunch was being served.
 What followed was an 8 course feast of deliciousness – and every meal following was the same!

 After lunch we were issued with our room key and given time to settle in.
 As we walked into our room we were pleasantly surprised by the large comfortable bed, clean and roomy bathroom and beautiful water view.